Lumisilk/SwiftUI-AnySubviews/README.md

 ## SwiftUI-AnySubviews

-SwiftUI-AnySubviews is a library that unifies subview access APIs across different iOS versions, providing a consistent interface for SwiftUI developers.
+SwiftUI-AnySubviews backports iOS 18's subview accessing API to iOS 13, providing a unified API to consistently interact with subviews across different iOS versions.

 On iOS 18, SwiftUI introduces a new API [Group(subviews:transform:)](https://developer.apple.com/documentation/swiftui/group/init(subviews:transform:)) to allow developers to access the subviews of a given content view.
 This API is only available for iOS 18.
 However, there is an API called `VariadicView` exists since the first release of SwiftUI, which has almost the same feature with `Group(subviews:transform:)`.
 SwiftUI-AnySubViews unifies these two API so developers can use a consistent API across different iOS versions.